 Neighborhood associations are typically formed for the benefit of the residents; to help them know one another better, to establish positive relationships, increase communication and work on issues of concern together.

-How To Form A Neighborhood Association With The Planning and Development Services Department
+How To Form A Neighborhood Association

 - Speak informally with your neighbors to decide whether there is interest or possible commitment in forming an association.
 If possible, get a small planning group together to discuss it.

 - You will need to determine your neighborhood boundaries.
 (Note: Neighborhood Associations include the renters and businesses in your area as well as home owners.
 Home Owner Associations are not considered neighborhood associations.
 They are for members only and exclude others within your geographic boundaries.)

 - Call us at 837-5013 and a staff person can assist you in setting up your first meeting.

 - How to register to become a neighborhood association